WeihangGuo/WeihangWebsite/content/projects/test_project.md

 image = "images/robot-underwater.png"
 summary = "This is the summary for the project"
 +++
-This is the content of Underwater Robotics
+This is the content of Underwater Robotics.